12 tips for the best image SEO

 Sirv delivers images over HTTP/2 automatically, so by using Sirv, you'll benefit from the fast new protocol immediately.

-Sirv will help you achieve your best possible image search ranking.
+Sirv can help you achieve your best possible image search ranking.
 Large images tend to rank higher and with Sirv, you can display large images (or zooms) on your website without fear of them being slow to load.
-Fast responding servers tend to rank higher than slow or rate-limited servers, so Sirv's sheer scale and speed of response will allow Googlebot to index your images rapidly in its avaialble time for crawling your website.
+Faster responding servers tend to rank higher than slow or rate-limited servers, so Sirv's sheer scale and speed of response will allow Googlebot to index your images rapidly in its avaialble time for crawling your website.

 It's possible, if not likely, that you will experience an increase in the volume of Google Images referrals when you use Sirv for image hosting.